Yamini2001/HackerRank-Solutions/README.md

 9. [Zigzag.java](Zigzag.java) Solutions for problems related to find the zigzag conversion.
 10. [ValidParenthesis.java](ValidParenthesis.java) Solutions for problems related to finding the valid parenthesis.
 11. [GenerateParenthesis.java](GenerateParenthesis.java) Solutions for problems related to generate parenthesis.
+12. [RemoveDuplicates.java](RemoveDuplicates.java) Solutions for problems related to removing duplicates from an array.

 Feel free to explore each problem set to find solutions and explanations.